“Foxy’s in town, so gather ’round and watch a real shake down. ‘Cause she’s got drive and that ain’t jive. She don’t bother to bring ’em back alive!”

 Foxy is caught out and sent off to “the farm” to be force-fed heroin before being sold off to sex slavery.

-She is tortured and raped by two odd white characters and tied to a bed with a growing addiction in the middle of nowhere.
+She is tortured and repeatedly raped by two odd white characters and tied to a bed with a growing addiction in the middle of nowhere.

-There’s only one way out and that’s flicking the razor blade used to cut the heroin into her mouth, using it to cut her ropes, pulling together a make-shift weapon from some coat hangers that rip the face of one abuser allowing her to immolate the second and make her escape in their car.
+There’s only one way out and that’s flicking the razor blade used to cut the heroin into her mouth, using it to cut her ropes, pulling together a make-shift weapon from some coat hangers that rip the eye out of one abuser allowing her to immolate the second and make her escape in their car.